slimphp/Slim/views/README.markdown

 	?>

 You will need to configure the `SmartyView::$smartyDirectory`,  `SmartyView::$smartyCompileDirectory` , `SmartyView::$smartyCacheDirectory` and optionally `SmartyView::$smartyTemplatesDirectory`, class variables before using the SmartyView class in your application.
 These variables can be found at the top of the `views/SmartyView.php` class definition.

+## BlitzView

+The `BlitzView` custom View class provides support for the Blitz templating system for PHP.
+Blitz is written as C and compiled to a PHP extension.
+Which means it is FAST.
+You can learn more about Blitz at <http://alexeyrybak.com/blitz/blitz_en.html>.
+You can use the BlitzView custom View in your Slim application like this:

+	<?php
+	require 'slim/Slim.php';
+	require 'views/BlitzView.php';
+	Slim::init('BlitzView');
+	//Insert your application routes here
+	Slim::run();
+	?>

+Place your Blitz template files in the designated templates directory.